QResearch has extensive, robust protection of confidentiality for patients and the practices.

 There are several servers involved in the QResearch project.

-(b) The research servers, which house the resulting aggregated database, and which are located at the University.
+(b) The research servers, which house the resulting aggregated database, and which are located at QMUL.
 The research computers are dedicated isolated computers (i.e. it is not linked to the NHSnet or external networks).
 These computers are the single point of access to the data collected by QResearch.

 Data transfers

-EMIS only transfers QResearch data to the University of Oxford.
-The data transfer will be secure as the data are encrypted.
+QResearch data is transferred to Queen Mary University of London.
+The data transfer is secure as the data are encrypted.

 Use of the data

-EMIS and the University of Oxford are contractually bound not to use the data collected by QResearch for any other purpose than QResearch.
+Queen Mary University of London is contractually bound not to use the data collected by QResearch for any other purpose than QResearch.

-Access by researchers is carefully regulated since they will receive patient level sub-sets of the database.
+Access by researchers is carefully regulated since they will receive patient level sub-sets of the database required to answer their research questions.
 See Information for Researchers.

 Morbidity analyses will be undertaken as appropriate - see Using QResearch for morbidity data analysis.
 The results will be included on the website - see Research for a list of project summaries, Publications for lists of research outputs, and Validation and initial reports for a list of initial reports produced for the Department of Health.